acarapetis/shroudstone/README.md

 # shroudstone

-Shroudstone is a command-line tool that automatically renames replays of your Stormgate ladder games.
+Shroudstone is principally a simple tool to automatically renames replays of your Stormgate ladder games.

+Say goodbye to

+      CL44420-2024.02.03-08.28.SGReplay

-Say goodbye to `CL44420-2024.02.03-08.28.SGReplay` and say hello to `2024-02-03 08.28 L 03m03s Pox IvI Veni Vidi Vici - Broken Crown.SGReplay`.
+and say hello to

+      2024-02-03 08.28 L 03m03s Pox IvI Veni Vidi Vici - Broken Crown.SGReplay

-Shroudstone also acts as a general Python + CLI toolkit for working with Stormgate replays.
+Shroudstone also acts as a general Python/CLI toolkit for working with Stormgate replays - right now it's probably not useful for much, but hopefully it will grow over time :)

 ## Installation & Usage